mattysmith9/personal-portfolio/src/content/about/index.md

   - Blockchain
   - Culture
   - Non-fiction books
-  - Music
+  - Cryptography
   - Sacred Geometry
-  - Finance
+  - Economics
 ---

 Hi!
 I'm Matty, I am an aspiring Software Engineer from Burlington, Vermont.
-About six months ago I decided that my previous career as a Mortgage Broker wasn't what I was looking for so I enrolled in a bootcamp and took the plunge into the world of Software.
+I recently decided that my previous career as a Mortgage Broker wasn't what I was looking for so I enrolled in a bootcamp and took the plunge into the world of Software.